Tips and Tricks for creating grad party decorations that will help you celebrate your graduate in style.

 I used the little BYU and YAY pennants I had made for the Smart Cookie Party and just added in some for OXY (Occidental) Thought they looked pretty cute in some clear canning jars on my new table Jim made me.
 For the table runner I just hemmed a piece of long burlap.

-Of course you have to have balloons for a party.
+My favorite part of our grad party decorations was the balloon banner we made.
+Every party must have balloons!
 We created this fun, festive balloon banner following the directions over at Design Mom.
 One of the best things I have bought in a long time is a little hand pump for blowing up the balloons.
 With help from Scarlet (the other graduate’s mother) we were able to blow up the balloons and string them together in no time.
 The trickiest part was getting the big banner out of the house once it was put together without popping any balloons.
 I love the color it added to the party!

 For the tables, I covered them with an assortment of red, white and blue tablecloths I already owned.
 I added the fabric pennant banners I made to the front of the tables and to the fence.